Generic Name: Tetracycline hydrochloride

 Rare instances of esophagitis and esophageal ulceration have been reported in patients receiving particularly the capsule and also the tablet forms of Tetracyclines.

-Most of the patients were reported to have taken medication immediately before going to bed (see DOSAGE AND ADMINISTRATION).
+Most of the patients were reported to have taken medication immediately before going to bed (see INDICATIONS AND USAGE).

 Renal Toxicity: rise in BUN has been reported and is apparently dose related.